What You Need to Know About Chief Executive

-Chief Executive Job Outlook
+Types of Chief Executive

 The states with the most job growth for Chief Executive are Washington, Utah, and Colorado.
 Watch out if you plan on working in Maine, Ohio, or Pennsylvania.
 These states have the worst job growth for this type of profession.

-Chief Executive Salary
+Average Chief Executives Salary

 The typical yearly salary for Chief Executives is somewhere between $68,360 and $208,000.